 It could.
 When child support is calculated, a parent with another child can use what is called the Other Dependent Deduction.
 That deduction would be a credit to him on any child support calculation for your child.
 However, in order to use the Other Dependent Deduction, your child’s father has to provide income information for the mother of his son.

 Is New Jersey spousal support or child support taxable or tax deductible?

 In a child or parenting issue in divorce or family law matters there can be an abundance of questions regarding your legal situation.
 We understand that each family and legal issue is unique.
 While laws may be static, your questions and concerns are not.
 If you’d like to ask a question that you don’t see here in our FAQ section, please see our Ask Your Question page to ask your questions about child or parenting issues in divorce or family law.

 Please note that our answers fall under New Jersey jurisdiction and may not apply to you should your family law or divorce legal issue be located out of the state of New Jersey.

-Ask your own questions about child support online or talk to us to schedule a free consultation:
+Ask your own questions about child support online or talk to us to request an initial consultation: